|Individual Placement Description|

 |Typical Work Pattern||

+1 session (4 hours) per week will be protected time for education.
+During this there will be tutorials and small group sessions.
 Some practices have journal clubs and problem-based learning groups.
-Additionally, liaison with community-based providers e.g. Mental Health teams, can often provide learning opportunities, particularly when posts are linked with the Community Resource Centre
+Additionally, there is the opportunity for liaison with community-based providers, e.g. Mental Health teams, which can provide learning opportunities particularly if posts are linked with the Community resource Centre

 You will be placed in a practice with established teaching credentials.
-Typically there will be one formal tutorial and one session per week of informal education e.g. at practice meetings, post-surgery de-briefing.
+Typically, there will be one formal tutorial and one session per week of informal education, e.g. at practice meetings, post-surgery debriefing.
+You will also be supported in taking study leave to attend formal Foundation teaching.

 |Unique Selling Points||